 All of the DIY diehards out there will probably want to rent a truck when they’re moving in Florida.
 With a truck, a few friends, and a little courage, you can do a move for just a couple hundred dollars (depending on how far you’re going).

-If you do decide to go with a rental truck, be sure you’re prepared for a long day (or two).
+If you do opt for a rental truck, be sure you’re prepared for a long day (or two).
 Also decide if you’re up for the challenge of driving a machine that’s twice the size of your SUV.
-Unlike PODS, which will deliver your stuff directly to your new place, you’ll have to drive it yourself through tight city streets and high-speed freeways.
+Unlike the PODS option of delivering your stuff directly to your new place, with a rental truck you’re the driver — which means you’ll have to navigate tight city streets and high-speed freeways.

 Here’s a recap of the main pros and cons of renting a truck when you’re moving in Florida.